Can a blood draw cause nerve damage?

 Can you receive compensation for nerve damage from a blood draw?

-In some cases, the blood draw procedure can cause serious medical complications that warrant compensation.
+In some cases, the blood draw procedure can cause serious medical complications.
+Even complications that warrant compensation.
 In fact, one patient was awarded $2.5 million after a nurse hit a nerve while drawing blood for a pre-operation procedure.

 Can you sue an anesthesiologist for nerve damage?